-Today we welcomed a new group of West Rise Junior pupils for the first of a few terms’ worth of after school coding/engineering club (actually, we haven’t given the session an official title).
+Today we welcomed a new group of West Rise Junior pupils for the first of a few terms’ worth of after school digital skills clubs.

 So today, after taking a look at the Rover, our young attendees met their first Raspberry Pis.
 We gave them a monitor, keyboard, mouse, SD card and various cables and told them to put it all together without any instructions (possibly the odd hint, here and there).
 They aced it!

-We know from experience that most kids love the act of assembling the Pi and peripherals and although it takes a fair while, it’s an activity well worth doing at least once.
+We know from experience that most kids love the act of assembling the Pi and peripherals and, although it takes a while, it’s an activity worth doing at least once.

-Once assembled, there was just enough time to code the Scratch cat to parade across the stage (or, in one case, psychadelic cat) and then it was time to go.
+Once assembled, there was just enough time to code the Scratch cat to parade across the stage (or, in one case, psychedelic cat) and then it was time to go.

 We’re already looking forward to next week when we’re going to try a little bit of Python.